igoramadas/jarbunq/README.md

-# bunq Assistant
+# Jarbunq

-The bunq Assistant is a Node.js / TypeScript based service to automate tasks on your bunq account(s).
+Jarbunq is a Node.js / TypeScript based service to automate tasks on your bunq account(s).

 **This is a personal "weekend-project", and NOT an official bunq software.**